nmshd/documentation/_docs_integrate/10-connector-installation.md

 Make sure that you have installed docker-compose.
 Visit [the official installation guide](https://docs.docker.com/compose/install/) for more information.

-### Option 1: docker compose with MongoDB
+### Option 1: docker compose including MongoDB

-**Note:** The Docker compose files we provide in this tutorial are not recommended to use in production scenarios.
-Please read <link zu security> for more information on how to write a production-grade compose file.
+**ATTENTION:** The Docker compose files we provide in this tutorial are not recommended to use in production scenarios.
+Please read [Use Compose in production](https://docs.docker.com/compose/production/) for more information on how to write a production-grade compose file.
 {: .notice--warning}

 Go through the following steps to start the Connector: